mathemage/bufread-lhcb/README.rst

 1. request to open a new file

    a. open the file using the original syscall `open()` and retrieve the file descriptor `fd` from the return value
+   b. iterate over lines of `whitelist.conf` (i.e. a configuration file containing all directories, in which `bufread` is allowed)

-   b. allocate primary and secondary buffers of `BLOCKSIZE` size, on indices corresponding to `fd`
-   c. initialize the corresponding current positions to 0
-   d. pre-fill both buffers with initial data from the file, increasing the corresponding `bytes_available` value accordingly
-   e. return `fd` as the file descriptor
+     i. if the file is located in a subdirectory of some directory listed in `whitelist.conf`, allocate primary and secondary buffers of `BLOCKSIZE` size, on indices corresponding to `fd` ii. initialize the corresponding current positions to 0 iii. pre-fill both buffers with initial data from the file, increasing the corresponding `bytes_available` value accordingly iv. return `fd` as the file descriptor

 2. request to read `count` bytes from a file descriptor `fd` to buffer `buf`